Integrated Principal Components Analysis: Subspace Consistency of the Additive Correlation iPCA Estimator

-The overall idea of our convergence proof is to follow the steps in Algorithm~\ref{alg:glasso_off_cor} and sequentially bound each step in the algorithm.
+Under these assumptions, we prove our main statistical consistency result in Theorem~\ref{step3_thm}.
+From this, we can easily establish subspace consistency for $\hat{\Sig}$ in Corollary~\ref{subspace_consistency_thm}.
+The overall idea of this convergence proof is to follow Algorithm~\ref{alg:glasso_off_cor} and sequentially bound each step in the algorithm.
 First, the error from line~\ref{deltkhat_step} of Algorithm~\ref{alg:glasso_off_cor} can be bounded by adapting results from \citet{rothman2008sparse}.
 Then, in Lemma~\ref{step1_lemma}, we bound the error between $\Sig^*$ and the sample covariance estimate $\hat{\mathbf{S}}_{\Sig}$ defined in the step~\ref{shat_sig_step}.
 Following the Flip-Flop algorithm, we next bound the error between $\rho(\Sig)$ and the sample correlation estimate $\hat{\mathbf{S}}_{\rho,\Sig}$ from step~\ref{shat_rho_sig_step} in Theorem~\ref{step2_thm}.
 Finally, in Theorem~\ref{step3_thm}, we prove the rate of convergence in the operator and Frobenius norms for $\smash[t] {\hat{\Sig}}^{-1}$ and $\hat{\Sig}$ as defined in step~\ref{alg:sig_noniterative} of the algorithm.
-Two direct consequences of convergence in the operator norm are consistent eigenvalues and eigenvectors of $\hat{\Sig}$, which we will discuss following the proofs.
+Two direct consequences of convergence in the operator norm are consistent eigenvalues and eigenvectors of $\hat{\Sig}$, which in turn yield subspace consistency.